 - Google Keep: More a note-taking service, but a great place to collect your tasks and it’s Google, so it works with its other apps.

-Regardless of the pros and cons, kanban is a nifty tool and can be a valuable feature in your project planning.
+Kanban boards are a nifty tool and can be a valuable feature in your project planning.
 Here are some kanban software options to try.

 - Microsoft Planner: Microsoft Planner serves as a super to-do list app.
 It makes use of task cards in a kanban board interface.